'Disabled pupils and those who have special educational needs make good progress because their needs are

 will use evidence based interventions to support your child’s learning/social needs.

-- Teachers monitor the impact of these interventions on both
+- Teachers monitor the impact of these interventions on

 What should I do if I think my child may have Special Educational

-- In the first instance, talk to the class teacher as they will
+- In the first instance, talk to the class teacher as

-have the most detailed understanding of your child as a whole.
+they will have the most detailed understanding of your child as a whole.
 He or she may then suggest that a meeting is arranged with the SENCo.

 Who has Special Educational Needs?

-- Under the 2014 Special Education Needs Code
+- Under the 2014 Special Education

-of Practice, Special Education Needs and Disabilities are placed together, and abbreviated to SEND.
+Needs Code of Practice, Special Education Needs and Disabilities are placed together, and abbreviated to SEND.

-- Any child who has a learning need or a
+- Any child who has a learning need

-- Wiltshire produce checklists for schools
+- Wiltshire produce checklists for

-(Wiltshire Graduated Response to SEN Support or WGRSS) to identify children whose difficulties mean they should be placed on the SEND register.
+schools (Wiltshire Graduated Response to SEN Support or WGRSS) to identify children whose difficulties mean they should be placed on the SEND register.

-What special needs does the school cater for and how?
+What special needs does the school cater for and

-The types of difficulty identified in the
+The types of difficulty identified

-Education Act are:
+in the Education Act are:

 - Communication and